Genivia/ugrep/README.md

            a\?b   Matches a?b,                 but not a, b, ab, axb, a/b

-           Lines in the --exclude-from and --include-from files are  ignored  when empty  or  start with a `#'.
-When a glob is prefixed with `!', negates the match.

     ENVIRONMENT
            GREP_PATH
                   May be used to specify a file path to pattern files.
 The  file